Leo Docherty: Parliamentary career

 Docherty unsuccessfully applied to be the Conservative candidate for the Labour Party held Oxford East constituency in 2014.

 At the 2015 general election, Docherty stood in Caerphilly, coming third with 16.6% of the vote behind the incumbent Labour MP Wayne David and the UKIP candidate.

 In April 2017, he was selected as the Conservative candidate for Aldershot.
 The Financial Times called his selection "the highest-profile tussle over a candidate choice, [in which] the party leadership rejected a request from activists in Aldershot to be allowed to consider Daniel Hannan, the prominent Eurosceptic MEP, for the safe Tory seat".
 At the snap 2017 general election, Docherty was elected to Parliament as MP for Aldershot with 55.1% of the vote and a majority of 11,518.

 In the House of Commons he sat on the Defence Committee and Committees on Arms Export Controls (formerly Quadripartite Committee).
+Docherty campaigned with fellow Conservatives against the prosecution of veterans following the troubles in Northern Ireland.

 He backed Boris Johnson in the 2019 Conservative Party leadership election.
 On 29 July 2019, Johnson appointed Docherty as an Assistant Government Whip.

 In September 2019, Leo's brother Paddy Docherty wrote an open letter to The Guardian urging him to resign, writing: "Now I am simply appalled that this government, of which you are sadly a part, has become the principal threat to the lives and liberties of the people.
 Please do the decent thing, and resign".

 At the 2019 general election, Docherty was re-elected as MP for Aldershot with an increased vote share of 58.4% and an increased majority of 16,698.

 On 21 April 2021 Docherty succeeded Johnny Mercer as Parliamentary Under-Secretary of State for Defence People and Veterans.
 He became Minister for Defence People on 7 July 2022.

 On 26 March 2024, Docherty replaced James Heappey as Minister of State for the Armed Forces.
 He was replaced as Minister of State for Europe by Nus Ghani.

 In June 2024, Docherty was reselected as the Conservative candidate for Aldershot at the 2024 general election.
 He was defeated by Alex Baker of the Labour Party amidst a strong nationwide swing away from the Conservatives.